abeldebeer/chefling-di-java/README.md

 Chefling is a very minimal dependency injection container written in pure Java.
 It does not rely on annotations, only does constructor injection and has limited (but powerful) configuration options.

-Chefling requires at minimum Java 6 or Android 2.3.
+Chefling requires at minimum Java 7.

 [![Build Status](https://travis-ci.org/cookingfox/chefling-di-java.svg?branch=master)](https://travis-ci.org/cookingfox/chefling-di-java)